bobjia/remdb/README_EN.md

 ### Running Tests in Baremetal Environment

-Directly running `cargo test` in baremetal environment will fail because the test framework depends on the std library.
-However, you can verify the correctness of the code in baremetal environment through the following steps:
+Due to the test framework's dependency on the std library, directly running `cargo test` in a baremetal environment will fail.
+However, you can verify the correctness of the code in a baremetal environment through the following steps:

 1. Ensure the code compiles successfully:
    ```bash